Creating objects

 {"length": 34.5}

-type is one of our objects.
-We define these objects as classes in extensions/objects/models/objects.py
+This schema describes a dictionary with a length key whose value is of custom type Real, and the Real type is one of our objects.
+We define these objects as classes in extensions/objects/models/objects.py and components in extensions/objects/templates.

 How objects are defined